New Best of Portugal Motorcycle Tour

 Day 11: Alentejo – Eastern Algarve

 Today we have to say "see you soon" to the interior of Portugal, to its kind people and the serene beauty of its landscapes.
 But our sadness will be short-lived as we return to the blue waters of the Atlantic on the coast of the Eastern Algarve.
 To get there we will follow the waters of the Guadiana River, the river that forms the natural border with Spain.
-On your way south we will cross the Guadiana Natural Park and pass through towns with as much history and beauty.
+On your way south we will cross the Guadiana Natural Park and pass through beautiful historic towns.

 Day 12: Eastern Algarve - rest day

-A magnificent day to rest next to the blue waters of the Portuguese south coast and recharge batteries for the last two intense days of the route.
-The Portuguese Algarve is a place to visit tourists from all over the world for the quality of its beaches, its mild climate, its rich cuisine, its beautiful fishing villages and its friendly people.
-Today you have a day at your disposal to enjoy all that.
+This is a magnificent day next to the blue waters of the southern coast to recharge our batteries for the last two intense days of the route.
+The Portuguese Algarve is visited by tourists from all over the world for the quality of its beaches, mild climate, rich cuisine, beautiful fishing villages and its friendly people.
+Today you’ll have the opportunity to enjoy it all.

 Day 13: Eastern Algarve - Western Algarve

-The roads and highways that follow the coastline of the Portuguese Algarve are packed with traffic.
-We’ll escape from the chaos by heading up into the mountains on winding roads that only locals know.
+The roads and highways that follow the coastline of the Portuguese Algarve can get pretty busy.
+We’ll escape from the chaos by heading up into the mountains on winding roads used only by the locals.
 These roads will take us to the beautiful Sierra de Monchique with its spectacular views.
 After a fantastic day on a motorcycle we’ll descend to the shores of the Atlantic again, at the foot of the westernmost part of the Algarve.